DP-3T/dp3t-sdk-backend/README.md

 Our immediate roadmap is: to support the Apple/Google wire protocol, to be forward-compatible, and to support the actual Apple/Google API as soon as it is released to iOS and Android devices.

+## Contribution Guide
+The DP3T backend is not yet complete.
+It has not yet been reviewed or audited for security and compatibility.
+We are both continuing the development and have started a security review.
+This project is truly open-source and we welcome any feedback on the code regarding both the implementation and security aspects.

+Bugs or potential problems should be reported using Github issues.
+We welcome all pull requests that improve the quality the source code.

+If you provide new extensions and need to adjust the config files try to add new profiles.
+Like that we can keep providing a highly modular backend solution.
+Since every country resp. implementation has different needs, we try not to enforce a certain way.

+If you have contributions, which include design changes of the currently accepted white paper, please start a discussion there.
+Since we try to release a first best effort version soon, we currently cannot accept any PRs, which include non approved design changes.

 ## Repositories
 * Android SDK & Calibration app: [dp3t-sdk-android](https://github.com/DP-3T/dp3t-sdk-android)
 * iOS SDK & Calibration app: [dp3t-sdk-ios](https://github.com/DP-3T/dp3t-sdk-ios)